BlueMap-Minecraft/BlueMapWiki/community/Chat.md

 ## Proxying with nginx

-Our first step is to put the BlueMap site behind nginx reverse proxy.
-This is needed as we want HTTPS, nginx auth request module and combine many services under one host.
-Install nginx using `sudo apt install -y nginx`.
+Our first step is to put the BlueMap site behind NGINX reverse proxy.
+This is needed as we want HTTPS, NGINX auth request module and combine many services under one host.
+Install NGINX using `sudo apt install -y nginx`.
-You should now be able to observe nginx working at `http://12.34.56.789/`
+You should now be able to observe NGINX working at `http://12.34.56.789/`

 ![Welcome to nginx!]({{site.baseurl}}/assets/chat/nginx-installed.png)

-Next we should navigate to `/etc/nginx` to start configuring our fresh installation.
-We shall start by removing the default configuration files with `sudo rm -rf ./sites-available/default ./sites-enabled/default /var/www/html`.
+Next we should navigate to `/etc/nginx` to start configuring our fresh installation
+We shall start by removing the default configuration files with `sudo rm -rf ./sites-available/default ./sites-enabled/default /var/www/html`
-And creating our own using `sudo nano ./sites-available/bluemap.conf` with the following content.
+Then create our own using `sudo nano ./sites-available/bluemap.conf` with the following content:

 ```nginx
 server {